OceanCruises/SPASSO/README.md

 clear; python3 Spasso.py $cr
 ```

-## How to create a new configuration
+## How to set up a new configuration
 1. Create a new Cruise directory:
 ```
 cd spasso2.0/Cruises/